SymfonyCasts/solid/sfcasts/staging-environments.md

 symfony redeploy --bypass-checks --env=master
 ```

-We also could have *changed* to that branch - `git checkout master` - and *then*
+We also could have *switched* to that branch - `git checkout master` - and *then*
-run `symfony redeploy`.
+ran `symfony redeploy`.
 That's the more traditional way.

 Done!
 Let's go see what that did!
 First check out the Blackfire production
 environment.
 Yes!
 The redeploy to `master` created *one* new build.
 Perfect.